-I was riding my motorbike on the weekend and one of the aspects of riding that I like, is the total concentration required to stay out of trouble.
+I was riding my motorbike recently and one of the aspects of riding that I like, is the total concentration required to stay out of trouble.
 The biker needs to not only be very aware of the bike and its surroundings, but also be vigilant for potential mistakes by other road users.

 The car ahead of me was erratic in its road positioning, so I slowed down and gave it some extra room.
 It drifted onto the shoulder a little and I could see the driver doing something, other than driving.
 Fiddling with something on the dash and talking to the passenger.
 This carried on for a little while before I turned off onto another road.